acarp52/HistoryTextPy/README.md

 6. Create a graphical user interface that allows the user to query the language model.

 ## External Libraries
-This project makes use of the Stanford CoreNLP, a java library which includes a wide variety of functions related to natural language processing.
-See [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) for more information.
+This project makes use of NLTK, a platform for building Python programs to work with human language data.
+See [NLTK 3.0](http://www.nltk.org/) for more information.

 The linguistic data used in this project was gathered from many literary works provided and maintained by [Project Gutenberg](https://www.gutenberg.org/).